opensecuritycontroller/opensecuritycontroller.org/architecture/architecture.md

 #### Virtualization Connectors
 The Virtualization Connector module within OSC allows security function managers to work across multiple virtualization environments.
 The Virtualization Connector uses the Virtual Infrastructure Manager (VIM) native APIs such as compute, network, storage, image, identity service to implement the following high level functionality:
 *	Bootstrap information for virtual security appliance to startup and connect to manager
-*	Dynamic Provisioning/De-provisioning based on configured [Deployment Specification](../concepts/concepts.md#deployment-specifications)       * Using Appliance image metadata, retrieve and store images on VIM’s image service
+*	Dynamic provisioning/de-provisioning based on configured [Deployment Specification](../concepts/concepts.md#deployment-specifications)
+* Using appliance image metadata, retrieve and store images on VIM’s image service
-*	Subscribe to Notification events on infrastructure layer and take required actions
+*	Subscribe to notification events on infrastructure layer and take required actions

 #### SDN Controller Plugins
 The SDN Controller Plugins are used to interface with the networking layer/SDN controller to achieve the following high level functionality: